matt-isett/mek-stack/README.md

 # mek-stack

-#How to Run
+#Usage

 	make initial-run
 	make run-mek-stack

+	Log into Kibana at Docker default IP:9200 with elastic and changeme